Hydraulophone: Instruments that use other states of water

 The hydraulophone uses liquid, typically water.
-It is thus related to the pagophone, an instrument that uses ice.
+However, other instruments utilize water in other physical states.
+The pagophone is an idiophone (similar to the xylophone) that uses bars made from frozen water.
+The calliope is a variation of the pipe organ which passes pressurized steam through large whistles.

 12-jet diatonic

 Many diatonic hydraulophones are built with 12 water jets, one for each of the instrument's 12 notes.

 The standard compass starts on A, extending up an octave and a half to E.